bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Jeff Czyz: 01:55:46

 Yeah.
-So Dodkin's doing some of the preliminary work, also dual funding.
+So Dunxen's doing some of the preliminary work, also dual funding.
 And then Jervis and myself will be our sort of working on splicing, but early stages.

 Vivek: 01:55:56